You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 - Can I make an appointment?
 If you attend at a set time then someone will be there to help you get the most out of your visit.

-- Is there a fee for all this information and making an appointment?
+- Is there a fee for all this information and make an appointment?

 Please note though that there will probably be a small fee for this service.